 ./bin/yb-ctl --rf=3 create --master_flags "enable_automatic_tablet_splitting=true,tablet_split_low_phase_size_threshold_bytes=30000000" --tserver_flags "memstore_size_mb=10"

-Create a table for workload.
+Create a table for workload, as follows:

 ./bin/ysqlsh -c "CREATE DATABASE ycsb;" ./bin/ysqlsh -d ycsb -c "CREATE TABLE usertable ( YCSB_KEY TEXT, FIELD0 TEXT, FIELD1 TEXT, FIELD2 TEXT, FIELD3 TEXT, FIELD4 TEXT, FIELD5 TEXT, FIELD6 TEXT, FIELD7 TEXT, FIELD8 TEXT, FIELD9 TEXT, PRIMARY KEY (YCSB_KEY ASC));"